-PennDOT is actively involved in promoting, developing and preserving Pennsylvania’s airport system.
-Act 164 of 1984
+PennDOT is actively involved in promoting, developing, and preserving Pennsylvania's airport system.
+Act 164 of 1984 authorized the

-PennDOT administers four grant programs for airport development: the federal Block Grant Program, the state Aviation Development Program, the state Capital Budget/Transportation Assistance Program and the Real Estate Tax Reimbursement Program which collectively invest approximately $35 million annually into airport development.
-More information can be found on the Aviation Grant Programs
+PennDOT administers four grant programs for airport development: the federal Block Grant Program, the state Aviation Development Program, the state Capital Budget/Transportation Assistance Program, and the Real Estate Tax Reimbursement Program, which collectively invest approximately $35 million annually into airport development.
+More information can be found on the Aviation Grant Programs page.

 ONLINE GRANT PROCESSING — DOTGRANTS

 The electronic processing of grants is available through PennDOT's dotGrants system at www.dot34.state.pa.us.

 For access to the system you will need to complete an Electronic Access Licensing Agreement (EALA).

 Upon the acceptance of a grant agreement, the sponsor has e-signed that they have agreed to uphold the term and conditions with the federal-and-state grant assurances.